Correlation function of flavored fermion in holographic QCD: Approach to the D4/D8 model

 where $m_{f}$ is the effective mass of fermion generated by the medium effect given by

-We note that chemical potential can also contribute to $m_{f}$ while it is not turned on in the current holographic setup and $C_{F}$ is suggested to be $C_{F}=4/3$ for fundamental quarks.
-According to our numerical calculations presented in Figure \ref{fig:7}, the effective mass of quarks are evaluated to be $m_{f}=\omega\left(\mathrm{k}=0\right)\simeq2.9\times\left(2\pi T\right)$ which is expected to be the non-perturbative results predicted by holography.
-However, we must keep in mind that the holographic approach is only valid in strong coupling region while it covers the result from the perturbation method in HTL.
-The only consistent interpretation is seemingly that the high order contribution by HTL perturbation is suppressed in the large $N_{c}$ limit.
-Second, since the peaks have a width, our numerical calculation may also include the dispersion curves of plasmino which is expected to be $\omega\left(\mathrm{k}\right)\simeq m_{f}-\frac{1}{3}\mathrm{k}+\frac{1}{3m_{f}}\mathrm{k}^{2}$ for $\mathrm{k}\ll1$.
-However, it is out of reach to distinguish exactly the dispersion curves of fundamental quarks from plasmino due to the inevitable random error in our numerical calculation while this may be indeed interesting.
-Overall, we believe our current results, based on the holography with the principle in string theory, reveal mostly the fundamental properties of both confinement and deconfinement in QCD, while they are very different from some bottom-up approaches or phenomenological approaches in this model as \cite{key-30,key-31} where the features of QCD confinement is less clear.
+We note that chemical potential can also contribute to mass of fermion while it is not turned on in the current holographic setup and $C_{F}$ is suggested to be $C_{F}=4/3$ for fundamental quarks.
+According to our numerical calculations presented in Figure \ref{fig:8}, the effective mass of fermion is evaluated to be $m_{f}=\omega\left(\mathrm{k}=0\right)\simeq2.9\times\left(2\pi T\right)$ which is expected to be the non-perturbative results predicted by holography.
+However, we must keep in mind that the holographic approach is valid in strong coupling region i.e. the 't Hooft coupling constant $\lambda=g_{\mathrm{YM}}^{2}N_{c}$ is finite and satisfies $\lambda\gg1$ for $N_{c}\rightarrow\infty$.
+Hence the consistent interpretation here should be that, in QFT side, the high order contribution of Yang-Mills coupling constant $g_{\mathrm{YM}}$ by HTL perturbation is suppressed in the large $N_{c}$ limit since in this limit we have $g_{\mathrm{YM}}\ll1$.
+Second, our current numerical evaluation of the the dispersion curves implies the minus sign should be picked up in (\ref{eq:74}) for $\mathrm{k}\ll1$ while there are two branches given by HTL approximation in (\ref{eq:74}).
+And following the discussion in \cite{key-30,key-31}, this branch could correspond to the dispersion curves of the fermionic plasmino at high temperature.
+Nonetheless, since the numerical calculation always displays a width of the peaks in the spectral function, the dispersion curves of quarks (which is expected to be $\omega\left(\mathrm{k}\right)\simeq m_{f}+\frac{1}{3}\mathrm{k}+\frac{1}{3m_{f}}\mathrm{k}^{2}$ for $\mathrm{k}\ll1$) may also be included in the spectral function.
+However, distinguishing exactly the dispersion curves of fundamental quark from plasmino would very depend on the trick of the numerical calculation we chose.
+In this sense, it would be less necessary to further compare our current numerical results with the HTL approximation.
+Overall, we believe our results, based on the holography with the principle in string theory, reveal mostly the fundamental properties of both confinement and deconfinement in QCD, while they are very different from some bottom-up approaches or phenomenological approaches in this model as \cite{key-30,key-31} where the features of QCD confinement is less clear.